Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 3. Treating Levels as Exact Points

-Markets rarely respect exact numbers—focus on zones.
+Markets rarely respect exact numbers—focus on zones in Support and resistance strategy.

 4. Trading Without Confirmation

-Entering trades without price confirmation increases risk.
+In Support and resistance strategy , entering trades without price confirmation increases risk.

-Support and Resistance in Global Markets
+Support and Resistance Strategy in Global Markets

 Whether analyzing Indian equities or global indices like the S&P 500, support and resistance principles remain consistent.